 More severe addictions require inpatient treatment, but some facilities employ tutors to help teens keep up with school work.
 Talk to your health care provider about the best treatment options for your adolescent, and make sure they used evidence-based therapies.

 One week at a detox facility won’t cure an addiction.
 In fact, people in recovery from substance use disorders often say that they’ll always be in recovery.
 Addiction treatment teaches patients how to avoid relapse and live a purposeful life in recovery.

 Treatment should include evidence-based therapies such as cognitive behavioral therapy or dialectical behavior therapy.
 These therapies teach people how to identify and correct problematic behaviors and develop ways to cope with stress and other triggers.

-Several other types of therapy have been effective with teens, including:
+Several other types of therapy have been effective with

 Family-based therapies focus on improving communication between teens, parents and siblings, enhancing a family member’s motivation to improve and rewarding positive family behavior.
 In addition to practicing evidence-based therapies, treatment providers should prepare teens for transitioning back to school, work and everyday life.